 Her Majesty accorded to the ladies the rare distinction of receiving them in her private apartments at Windsor Castle, and Princess Mary was also present.
 Specially in attendance was the Countess of Minto, whose knowledge of and sympathy with all that pertains to nursing has been so forcibly show in the service which bears her name in India.
 The Queen was not only extremely interested in the details that each matron could give in regard to the contingent for which she was responsible, but asked for any suggestions that might be desirable in improving the conditions and status of the nurses' important labours.
 Before the ladies left, the Queen showed them some of the specially notable and valuable things that she had acquired in the course of her travels, and delighted each of her guests with some of her reminiscences of their own homelands.
 It was indeed the intimate and homelike character of the reception that has made so strong an appeal to the nurses generally as a proof of the Queen's comprehension of the attitude of mind and the love of things domestic among the women of the daughter-lands.
 This is the point that is being emphasised in the hundreds of letters dwelling on the reception that are going to family circles, whether in Australia or Saskatchewan, New Zealand or Newfoundland.

-A nurse and midwife for most of my working life, an interest in both family history and the Great War led me on to researching several local Sussex war memorials, and also British Military Nurses from 1875 onwards.
-I've lived in West Sussex for many years, where I work for a GP group practice
+A nurse and midwife for most of my working life, an interest in both family history and the Great War led me on to researching several local Sussex war memorials, and later some in-depth study of British military nurses from 1881.
+My particular interest now is the lives and work of nurses in France and Flanders during the Great War.
+I've lived in West Sussex for many years, where I work for a GP group practice.